 3 Watercolor Christmas Gift Tags Tutorial

-One of my favourite ways to add a handmade touch to Christmas is with my gift wrapping!
+One of my favorite ways to add a handmade touch to Christmas is with my gift wrapping!
 I love making my own wrapping paper, cards, and gift tags.
 Making gift tags can be a cool personal touch to your gifts and dresses up basic wrap jobs.
 These watercolor Christmas gift tags are also fun to make in batches too so you can make a whole bunch to stock up for the season.
-Just add a name & you’ve got a personalizes gift tag!
+Just add a name & you’ve got a personalized gift tag!
 The fun supply for this project is watercolor ground.
 What is watercolor ground?
-It’s a medium you can put on different materials to have them act more like watercolor paper in terms of absorbancy.
+It’s a medium you can put on different materials to have them act more like watercolor paper in terms of absorbency.
 Now, let’s jump into it…

 Supplies Needed for Watercolor Christmas Gift Tags

 - Daniel Smith Watercolor Ground in Transparent

 - Sakura Koi Field Sketch Watercolor Palette

 - Watercolor round paintbrushes, in sizes 2 4 and 6

 - Coliro Metallic Gold Watercolor Palette